waynodiablo/Oystercard/yelpv1.md

 ...
 ```

-Now we need a Restaurants model to satisfy our failing test.
+Now we need a Restaurant model to satisfy our failing test.

 ##### Models and migrations

 Models contain all the logic behind the 'nouns' that make up your app.
-In our case, those are going to be restaurants, reviews, etc. They give those things constraints and tell the app how they should be represented in the database.
+In our case, these are going to be restaurants, reviews, etc. They add constraints to these and tell the app how they should be represented in the database.

-`$ rails g model restaurant name:string description:text`
+`$ rails g model restaurant name:string rating:integer`

-This command does a couple of things.
+This command does a couple of things:

-* creates a new model, which tells the app what a 'restaurant' is and what properties it has
+* creates a new model, which tells the app what a 'restaurant' is and what properties it has.
-* creates a **migration** which contains instructions for Rake ('Ruby `make`') to update the database
+* creates a **migration** which contains instructions for Rake ('Ruby `make`') to update the database.

-Specifically, we're add 'name' and 'description' properties for each restaurant.
+Specifically, we've add 'name' and 'description' properties for each restaurant.
 Each item gets an ID automatically.

-**Vitally**, that 'restaurant' here is singular, but the controller refers to 'restaurants'.
+**Vitally**, in the model 'restaurant' is singular, but the controller refers to 'restaurants'.
 Rails makes lots of assumptions based on how you plurarise things, so be very careful of this!

 (Here, **string** and **text** are types of data that your database can store.
 Rails will interpret these terms differently depending on what type of database you use, but in principle *string* has a length limit of 255 characters whereas *text* does not.)

-If you make a mistake, you can type the above command but using `rails d` – for destroy – to remove the migration.
+If you make a mistake, you can type the above command but using instead `rails d` – for destroy – to remove the migration.

 Then: